danieluxury88/CS50_FinalProject/procedure.md

 16. Add login and & register views, using template html to split header, nav, body and footer.

+17. Add Tasks app which includes task, milestone and project models.
+18. Add generic views for details and listing.
 x.
 Define apps & models.